lmutsuha79/feedback_flow_l3/README.md

 - list the apps of the user in the navbar and let the user select the app. --> (ok)
 - display the data of the app in the dashboard (about the app) --> (ok)
 - add multi-tabs in the header of the dashboard --> (ok)
-- get all the reviews for an app and show them in the dashboard
+- get all the reviews for an app and show them in the dashboard --> (ok)

 ================================================================